alaTest Sites

 16 reviews

 alaTest has collected and analyzed 16 reviews of Hitachi DZ HS300A UltraVision.
 The average rating for this product is 2.9/5, compared to an average rating of 4.0/5 for other Camcorders for all reviews.
-People really like the design and image quality.
-The price and portability are also mentioned favorably.
-Many are less positive about the durability and battery, while reviews are divided on the size.
+Views about the design and image quality are generally positive.
+The price and portability are also appreciated, whereas there are some less positive comments about the durability and battery.
+There are some mixed opinions about the size.

 usability, portability, price, image quality, design